YuqinGuan/EITP40-finalProject/README.md

 The numpy array of shape `(n_samples,28,28)` corresponding to all images is saved as a `.npy` file together with the EMNIST `.mat` dataset that we found online in [`data/training`](/data/training/).
 The resizing is necessary as it drastically decreases the size of the `.npy` file.

+### Separating each word

+Created separate datasets for each word in the input image.
+Now there will be several datasets for every input image.
+These are stored in [`data/test`](data/test/).
+The idea is to then store all the datasets in another folder [`data/training/words`](data/training/words) to create a larger training dataset with each word separated (this is done manually).

 One can load and plot a random character by running the notebook [`pre_training.ipynb`](/pre_training.ipynb).
 Both for our own dataset and the EMNIST dataset.
 EMNIST dataset downloaded [here](https://www.nist.gov/itl/products-and-services/emnist-dataset).

 We create a larger dataset of our own handwritten letters by concatenating multiple datasets created with individual images taken with the OV7675 camera.